 Contemplating a project on the Mississippi River next month—a public panoramic drawing to be made on the riverboat Padelford as it moves downstream.
 Like so much, it comes out of an invitation.
 Not a burning desire or even an Idea.
 Who needs those?
 Someone says they are making a mini golf documentary.
 And they want to interview the artists behind “Move Your Hole.”
 Who would come see that?
 I’ll be at the Walker at 3 Sunday to demo.
 Caring much will require some effort on both sides of the camera.

-I like rap that originates in outer space, via Detroit and mental illness.
+With love from outer space, via Detroit and mental illness.

 When did Building Mode stop and Breaking Down start?
-20 more years and the problems change from profounding annoying to terminal.
+20 more years and the problems change from acute to terminal.
 My dad told me in June that he’s got Alzheimer’s—at 64, the Early Onset kind.
 He won’t spend the next 25 years growing old, gracefully or ungracefully, however he might have pictured it.
 He gets maybe 10, quite possibly fewer, without his memories to soothe him.
 Of all the ways to wind down a life, no one would pick this one.
 Here’s him in ’73, before bad backs and bad brains.

 40 years is no time at all.
 I’m learning this sooner than expected.